davidanderson01/octokit.js/README.md

 - **Universal**.
 Works in all modern browsers, [Node.js](https://nodejs.org/), and [Deno](https://deno.land/).
 - **Tested**.
 All libraries have a 100% test coverage.
 - **Typed**.
 All libraries have extensive TypeScript declarations.
 - **Decomposable**.
 Use only the code you need.
-You can build your own Octokit in only a few lines of code or use the underlying static methods.
+You can build your own Octokit instance in only a few lines of code or use the underlying static methods.
 Make your own tradeoff between functionality and bundle size.
 - **Extendable**.
 A feature missing?
-Add functionalities with plugins, hook into the request or webhook lifecycle or implement your own authentication strategy.
+Add functionalities with plugins, hook into the request or webhook lifecycle, or implement your own authentication strategy.

 ## Usage